Effective action for delta potentials: spacetime-dependent inhomogeneities and Casimir self-energy: Gel'fand-Yaglom approach

 Performing the angular integral and defining as before $a= \zeta/\vert \para[k]\vert$ we find

-The integral in $p$ can be computed analytically, and the result coincides, up to a constant term, with the one obtained using the HK approach in Section \ref{sec:D4m0}.
+The integral in $p$ can be computed analytically, and the result coincides, up to a constant term, with the one obtained using the HK approach in Sec. \ref{sec:D4m0}.
 Indeed, we find

 where $F_{NL}(\para[k],\ampli)$ is given in Eq.\eqref{eq:ffnl}.
-Note that if we consider $\eta(\paras)$ as a background field, the constant term can be absorbed into a redefinition of its mass, as discussed in Section \ref{sec:D4m0}.
-Note also that, although in this Appendix we considered time independent inhomogeneities, on general grounds we expect the form factor to be a function of the modulus of $\para[k]$, and therefore the result in Eq.\eqref{eq:deltaF} is valid in the general case.
+Note that if we consider $\eta(\paras)$ as a background field, the constant term can be absorbed into a redefinition of its mass, as discussed in Sec. \ref{sec:D4m0}.
+Note also that, although in this appendix we considered time-independent inhomogeneities, on general grounds we expect the form factor to be a function of the modulus of $\para[k]$, and therefore the result in Eq.\eqref{eq:deltaF} is valid in the general case.

-This calculation is a nontrivial crosscheck of our results, that also shows that the nonlocal part of the form factor does not depend on the regularization scheme.
+This calculation is a nontrivial cross-check of our results, that also shows that the nonlocal part of the form factor does not depend on the regularization scheme.